Balls

 Color

 If you don’t have great eyesight then a brightly colored golf ball can be much easier to pick out in flight and in the rough.
-Srixon is currently going all-in with their half and half strategy called ‘divide’ with each hemisphere a different vibrant color.
+Srixon is currently going all-in with their half-and-half strategy called ‘divide’ with each hemisphere a different vibrant color.
+Yellow is still one of the most popular golf ball choices other than white.

 Several manufacturers also try to make the ball stand out more by adding graphics such as TaylorMade with ‘pix’ and Callaway with ‘truvis’.